Gum Disease Therapy – Houston, TX

 According to the Centers for Disease Control and Prevention, half of American adults have some form of periodontal disease.
 One of the more unfortunate facts about this condition is that it often goes undiagnosed, and not always because people refuse to visit a dentist to examine it further.
-In fact, many people don’t even realize they have the early or developed signs of gum disease until their dentist tells them.
+In fact, many people don’t even realize they have the early signs of gum disease until their dentist tells them.

 Gum disease refers to inflammation of the gum tissue and the structures that support teeth.
 These include the alveolar bone and gum tissue that surround the tooth roots, which act as an anchor for teeth.
 If these structures are compromised, your teeth will not only be at higher risk of decay, but at risk of falling out completely.

 The main cause of gum disease is plaque and tartar buildup on and around the gums.
 In the early stages of gum disease, known as gingivitis, our dentists can easily reverse it with a thorough cleaning.
 This should be accompanied with improved at-home oral care habits.
 The more advanced form, known as periodontitis, is more difficult to treat and requires more significant intervention to fix.

 Do I Have Gum Disease?